Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

 ## Overview

-This sample demonstrates [how to protect a Node.js Web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis) with [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/) and [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) using the [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad) library.
+This sample demonstrates [how to protect a Node.js Web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis) with the [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/) and [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) using the [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad) library.

 You will need a **client** application for calling the Web API.
-Choose:
+Choose either of the following:

 - [JavaScript Single-page Application calling a custom Web API with MSAL.js 2.x using the auth code flow with PKCE](https://github.com/Azure-Samples/ms-identity-javascript-callapi).
 - [Angular Single-page Application calling a custom Web API with MSAL-Angular using the implicit flow](https://github.com/Azure-Samples/ms-identity-javascript-angular-callapi)